isabella232/kendo-react-animation/docs/slide/index.md

 );
 ```

-### Disable Slide Out Animation
+### Disable Slide-Out Animation

-The Slide component allows to disable the hiding animation, which will result in instant element hiding.
-To disable animation, you will need to define the `animateOnSlideOut` option to `false`.
+The Slide component allows you to disable the hiding animation, which will result in an instant element hiding.
+To disable the slide-out animation, define the `animateOnSlideOut` option to `false`.

-> By default, `slide out` animation is disabled
+By default, the `slide out` animation is disabled.

 ```html-preview
   <style>